Easy Gingerbread Fudge

 Directions

-• Put the white chocolate, condensed milk and treacle in a large bowl and microwave in short bursts, stirring in between, until completely melted and combined.
+• Place the white chocolate, condensed milk and treacle into a large microwave safe bowl.
+Melt it in short bursts, stirring in between, until completely melted and combined.

-• Tip your fudge mixture into your prepared tin.
-Spread out evenly, pushing into the corners, and level the top.
-Pop in the fridge for a few hours to set.
+• Spoon the fudge mixture into the prepared tin.
+Spread out evenly, pushing into the corners, and levelling the top.
+Pop the tin into the fridge for a few hours to set.
 Once set, cut into squares and decorate with festive sprinkles, if you wish.
+Enjoy!

 Subscribe to My Newsletter